 Types of Business Buying Situations

-There are three major types of buying situations.
+There are three major types of business buying situations are mentioned below:

 A business buying situation is found when there is repetitive or routine order processing which is given by buyers to long-term suppliers.

-A business buying situation occurs when buyer wants to modify any purchase, i.e., improvement in product specification, price reduction, change in terms and conditions.
+A business buying situation occurs when a buyer wants to modify any purchase, i.e., improvement in product specification, price reduction, change in terms and conditions.

 A business buying situation when a buyer purchases a product or service for the first time.